MaxBaranowski/react-cinema/server/README.md

 ## /api/movies/remove

-Removes movie by it id
+Removes movie by it`s id

 ### Example: